Constitution and Bylaws of Texas Music Administrators Conference

-- These Bylaws may be amended, when necessary, by a two-thirds majority of the membership present and voting at a regular meeting.
+- These Bylaws may be amended, when necessary, by a two-thirds majority of the membership in good standing who are present and voting at a regular meeting.
 Proposed amendments must be submitted to the Secretary to be sent out to all members, prior to the meeting, with regular Membership meeting announcements.

 ARTICLE VII — STANDING RULES

 - Section 1 — Memorials